25 Dec 2025

 Nature-Based Healing Effects

 Calming effect of green space (or forest therapy): Several studies show the benefits of nature and green areas on mental health.
-For example, one study found that for every 10% increase in green space, the risk of depression and anxiety decreased significantly.
+For example, one study found19 that for every 10% increase in green space, the risk of depression and anxiety decreased significantly.

 Sensory grounding: The sounds of nature, such as wind, birds, or waves can have positive effects on the nervous system.
-The sights and smells in nature provide sensory experiences that increase mindfulness, or awareness of the present moment.
+The sights and smells in nature provide sensory experiences that increase20 mindfulness, or awareness of the present moment.
 People with depression often ruminate about the past, and people with anxiety often are afraid of the future, so grounding in the present moment using the senses is helpful.

 Explore Progressive Therapies — Start Your Healing Journey Today